 Nuwar Mawlawi Diab

-Dr. Nuwar Mawlawi Diab is an associate professor of English and applied linguistics.
-She has taught English communication skills courses at LAU since 1995.
-Prior to joining LAU, Diab taught and coordinated communication skills and translation courses at the American University of Beirut.
+Dr. Nuwar Mawlawi Diab is an associate professor of English and Applied Linguistics.
+She has been teaching English at LAU since 1995 and is the coordinator of the BA in Translation Program in the Department of Humanities.

-Dr. Diab’s research interests are in writing development, writing assessment, contrastive linguistics, and translation.
-She has given several workshops on writing and participated in a number of symposia and conferences on writing as well as on the literary works of Ameen Rihani, the father of Arab American literature.
-In addition to being a reviewer for several journals, namely Assessing Writing, Innovation in Language Learning and Teaching, Language Awareness, Language Teaching Research, Review of Applied Linguistics, System, and Writing Pedagogy.
+Dr. Mawlawi Diab’s research interests are in feedback and writing development, writing assessment, contrastive linguistics, and translation.
+She has given several workshops on writing and participated in a number of symposia and international conferences on writing feedback and assessment as well as on the literary works of Ameen Rihani, the father of Arab American literature.
+She is a reviewer for several journals, namely Assessing Writing, Innovation in Language Learning and Teaching, Language Awareness, Language Teaching Research, Review of Applied Linguistics, System, and Writing Pedagogy.
 Her publications include several articles in internationally refereed journals, and a book titled A Comparison of Peer- Versus Self-Feedback on L2 Writing, published by Scholar’s Press, Germany .

 Dr. Mawlawi Diab is a member of the American Association of Applied Linguists (AAAL), a member of the International Association for Translation and Intercultural Studies (IATIS), and a member of the Ameen F. Rihani Scholars’ Desk.